 Pensions are not paid out automatically.
 That means that you have to apply for your pension before you retire.

 There is a separate application form for each pension benefit.
 You should apply for your pension approximately two months before you want to retire.
 You can apply for an old-age, disability or survivors’ pension from both the earnings-related and the national pension systems on the same form.

 If you have earned a pension in a foreign country, you can apply for that pension on the same form as you apply for your Finnish pension.
-All you have to do is fill in Appendix U (with information on your work and living abroad) and attach it to your application.
+Fill out Appendix U (with information on your work and living abroad) and attach it to your application.

 Claim your pension online